What Does Broadway Leadership Look Like?Aug 25, 2021

 These things don’t happen because our “higher-ups” are ill-intentioned but because there is no proper structure and training to model, and that needs to change.
 Google invests in their leaders' further education to improve their leadership abilities, and what about including HR in the equation to help our company?

 Look, I still believe that Broadway is and always has been a place that wants everyone to belong and is always striving to do better at all times.
-Broadway is a place where everyone is welcome, so we must do better to help our black actors, singers, dancers, musicians, crew, etc. be seen and heard.
+Broadway is a place where everyone is welcome, so we must do better to help our black actors, singers, writers, directors, administrators, dancers, musicians, crew, etc. be seen and heard.

 As actors (and human beings), we have a capacity and the ability to speak up.
 I'm begging you, please don’t be afraid to use your voice!
 Silence is complicity, and we each can be leaders if we make the decision to do so.